FabioPBrigagao/match3-unity/README.md

 ## Unity Version

+This repository is a Unity project folder.
 The project was developed using Unity 2018.4.23f1

 ## Getting Started